 - The Player Character from Sunset Overdrive has a few moments of this, especially in the "Awesomesmithing" mission: the player wants to make a sword to impress Las Catrinas.
 How does he/she do it?
 By taking some trophies made of titanium, throwing them into a nuclear power plant's cooling tower, destroying the control devices to heat it up, then jumping into the tower to strike the metal.
 The result is a sword that shoots fire and lightning in addition to stealing enemies' souls.
 Awesome, but a sane person probably would never have gotten the idea to do this.

-  - Dekar proclaims himself as the world's strongest man, and he just might be right about that, being a or depending on the game.
+- Dekar proclaims himself as the world's strongest man, and he just might be right about that, being a Mighty Glacier or Multi-Melee Master depending on the game.
 He can take on hordes of enemies and dispatch tough adversaries all on his own.
 He's also a very, very stupid man, to the point where he fails to grasp simple taunts and even walks right into an enemy's trap at one point.
 And even then, he's great at giving advice.

 - In Lufia II: Rise of the Sinistrals, Dekar stays behind in an exploding temple to hold off a horde of monsters.
 He comes back near the end, on the back of a whale, to hold off another horde of monsters for the heroes.

 - In Lufia: Curse of the Sinistrals, Dekar allows Idura to pull him into a hellish otherworld in Tia's place.
 He comes back near the end, and tells Alex that he blew up the entire dimension behind him during his escape.